gmoqa/RestBundle/README.md

 ==============
 Provides some utilties to rapidly build Restful API's.

-> This library is not ready for release yet.
-Do not use in production!
+> This bundle is only compatible with Symfony 4.
+We are working to make it compatible for other LTS versions of Symfony.

 You can check the documentation [here](/src/Resources/docs/0.intro.md), but frist familiarize yourself with this readme.